Last updated 24 October 2020.

 Will the government continue to pay for free childcare entitlements for children aged 2, 3 and 4, even though my child’s nursery is closed?

 Yes, the government has confirmed that they will continue to pay for free early years entitlement places for 2, 3 and 4 year olds, even if the childcare provider is closed or the children aren’t able to attend.
 Local authorities have been told to continue to fund early entitlements for all childminders, schools and nurseries.

 The schools are reopening, but I don’t want to send my child back to school because I am worried about coronavirus.
 Do I have to send them back to school?

 The latest scientific guidance to the government is that most children infected with coronavirus experience less severe symptoms than adults.
-Schools are taking a number of precautions to prevent the spreading of coronavirus, such as reducing class sizes.
-As a result, the government strongly encourages children in the eligible year groups and priority groups (such as children of key workers) to attend schools as they re-open.
-However, if you are uncomfortable with your children going to school because of the risk of coronavirus, you should be able to keep them out of school.
+Schools are taking a number of precautions to prevent the spreading of coronavirus, such as staggering entry times and keeping classes separate within the school.
+School Guidance here

-If your child is clinically extremely vulnerable to coronavirus, they should continue to shield.
-The government has confirmed that children with underlying health conditions will not be expected to attend school.
+If your child is clinically extremely vulnerable to coronavirus, you should check with your GP as they may need to continue to shield but the government guidance is currently that all children should be back in school.

-If your child is clinically vulnerable (but not clinically extremely vulnerable), the government says that parents should follow medical advice.
+If your child is clinically vulnerable (but not clinically extremely vulnerable), the government says that children should be back in school but parents should follow medical advice.

 If your child lives with someone who is clinically extremely vulnerable, they should only attend school if stringent social distancing can be adhered to, and if the child or young person is able to understand and follow those instructions.